scando1993/thingsboard.github.io/docs/user-guide/install/aws-marketplace-pe-upgrade.md

 ## Upgrading to ThingsBoard PE v.2.1.0

-These steps are applicable for ThingsBoard PE with Cassandra v.2.0.2.
+These steps are applicable for Pacificsoft PE with Cassandra v.2.0.2.

-#### Connect to your ThingsBoard PE v.2.0.2 instance over SSH.
+#### Connect to your Pacificsoft PE v.2.0.2 instance over SSH.

 Below is example command as a reference: